 Join us in San Diego!
 Your DLD Board members are active in all aspects of the CEC Convention.
 There are 32 sessions with the keyword, learning disabilities.
-Join us for the DLD Showcase Session:
+Join us for special sessions honoring Janette Klingner and for the DLD Showcase Session:

 "Do This, Not That"!
 Unraveling Common Instructional Myths for Students With LD

 Thu, 4/9: 2:15 PM - 3:15 PM

 Thursday, April 9, 2015

 This session will help special educators make sense of instructional myths associated with evidence-based practices.
 The presenters describe common myths and instructional mistakes surrounding implementation, provide practical examples for improving instruction, and share resources to help educators make adaptations to promote engagement and intensive intervention for students with LD.